-If you are entering all your transactions into online accounting software throughout the year, you will be keeping accurate records as you go.
+If you are entering all your transactions into cloud accounting software throughout the year, you’ll be keeping accurate records as you go.

-Using online accounting software as a sole trader also means you can cut down on paper, saving you money and space—the latter may be in short supply in your home office or workshop.
+Using cloud accounting software as a sole trader also means you can cut down on paper, saving you money and space—the latter may be in short supply in your home office or workshop.